Neuroimaging Biomarker Strategy

 Before Trial Decisions Lock

-I'm Luciana Bonnot, PhD — an independent neuroimaging biomarker strategist working on the sponsor side.
-The measurement chain behind a brain biomarker is rarely as visible as it appears — even from inside the organisation responsible for governing it.
-I make that chain legible: what the data can support, where it is fragile, and what must be resolved before protocol and vendor decisions lock it in.
+Independent neuroimaging biomarker strategy across the full Phase II chain.
+The measurement chain behind a brain biomarker is rarely as visible as it appears, even from inside the organisation responsible for governing it — we make that chain legible before protocol and vendor decisions lock it in.

 20+